About Families First

 Magda Rodriguez moved to United States after receiving her law degree in Colombia and worked in the immigration field for several years.
-After establishing her own family and experiencing the process of raising her two children, Magda became passionate about parenting issues and started to work as a family engagement leader for a non-profit organization offering services in the Boston Public Schools.
-Magda, who also facilitates Families First workshops as a Parenting Educator, and in her former position as FUSE Manager, she spearheaded the launch of our FUSE (Families United with Schools for Education) family engagement capacity-building project for schools.
+After establishing her own family and experiencing the process of raising her two children, Magda became passionate about parenting issues and gained experience as a family engagement leader while working for a non-profit organization offering services in the Boston Public Schools.
+Magda also facilitates Families First workshops as a Parenting Educator, and in her former position as FUSE Manager, she spearheaded the launch of our FUSE (Families United with Schools for Education) family engagement capacity-building project for schools.